vgarmes/vgarmes.github.io/src/content/blog/understanding-react-server-components.md

 </html>
 ```

-React, which is included in the JavaScript bundle, uses `<div id="root">` element to inject all of the DOM nodes as soon as it's loaded on the client:
+Then React, which is included in the JavaScript bundle, uses `<div id="root">` element to inject all of the DOM nodes once it's loaded on the client.
+To achieve this, React creates a root for the empty `<div id="root">` element and takes over managing the DOM inside it by calling `root.render`:

 ```js
 import React from 'react';